Tuesday, November 21, 2017

 This a great episode of one of my favorite current series.
 In Thanksgiving episodes, it's common for characters to dread the holiday and the family gathering.
-However, in "My First Thanksgiving With Josh," Rebecca goes out of her way to weasel an invitation and has a good time, until...well, I won't spoil the ending.
+However, in "My First Thanksgiving With Josh," Rebecca goes out of her way to weasel an invitation and has a good time at Thanksgiving dinner, until...well, I won't spoil the ending.
 Let's just say that after charming the Chans, Rebecca's Thanksgiving takes a turn for the worse.

 The high point is Rachel Bloom's performance of the song "I Give Good Parent."
 Bloom dances in a turkey costume with "Pilgrim" back up dancers!
 It's a sight to behold.

 I also appreciated the jokes that centered on the National Dog Show, which has become a Thanksgiving television tradition.
 Rebecca mentions that she normally spends the holiday with her mother "body shaming dogs."

 If there's anything wrong with this episode, it's that the subplot that focuses on Rebecca's on-again/off-again boyfriend Greg takes time away from the Thanksgiving portion.